linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 13.01.2025 (announcement Web4)
+- Ever wondered how your community could thrive in the Web4 era? 🌐✨ We're evolving our tech to bring communities closer than ever! 🚀 Share your ideas: What features would make your network unforgettable?
+Drop your thoughts below! ⬇️ #Web4 #CommunityFirst #Innovation

 ### 12.01.2025 (announcement Web4)
 - Ever wondered how Web4 shapes the future? 🌐 We're crafting a detailed Whitepaper to share our journey, progress, and bold vision with you. 🚀 Have questions or ideas for it?
 Drop them below! ⬇️ #Web4 #Transparency #FutureTech